 The papers were not immediately available on the court website.
 While proposing the auction to the court in a filing in June, Kodak said the sellers propose to sell all or any portion of the digital imaging patents to successful bidders free and clear of all claims and interests, to maximize their value.
 Holders of claims and interests, if any, will be sufficiently protected by the availability of the proceeds of the sale, Kodak said in that filing.

-Kodak, which filed for bankruptcy in January, filed a motion last month before the U.S. Bankruptcy Court for the Southern District of New York, seeking court approval for confidential bidding for the auction that it expects will be held in early August.
+filed for bankruptcy in January, filed a motion last month before the U.S. Bankruptcy Court for the Southern District of New York, seeking court approval for confidential bidding for the auction that it expects will be held in early August.
 The patents are to be auctioned in two separate portfolios called the Digital Capture and Kodak Imaging Systems and Services (KISS) portfolios.

 Apple has claimed 10 of the patents in the Digital Capture portfolio in bankruptcy proceedings, citing its invention of the patents and claims arising from joint development work and a contract between Kodak and Apple.